marczz/mzlinux_pages/system/backup.md

     because it implies to reload the files.
 You avoid it by opting for a backup tool like {{< iref "#restic" "Restic" >}}.

-    One advantage of _Borg_ is that it uses an rsync-like rolling checksum method.
+    One advantage of _Borg_ over software like _Obnam_ is that it uses an rsync-like rolling checksum method.
 This means that if you add 1 byte at the beginning of a 100MB file, while _Obnam_ upload a 1-byte chunk and then reference the other chunks after that, while _Obnam_ had to re-upload the entire file, since its chunks start at the beginning of the file in fixed sizes.

     -   [Comparison of Attic vs Bup vs Obnam ](http://librelist.com/browser/attic/2015/3/31/comparison-of-attic-vs-bup-vs-obnam/)